Tour of Flanders (men's race): Rider characteristics

 These physical features are not absolute however.
-Two-times winner Peter Van Petegem [ and 72 kg] and 2011 winner Nick Nuyens [ and 68 kg] were noticeably smaller riders.
+Three times winner Tadej Pogačar [ and 66 kg], Two-times winner Peter Van Petegem [ and 72 kg] and 2011 winner Nick Nuyens [ and 68 kg] were noticeably smaller riders.

 Notable editions

 1919: Van Lerberghe's speech

 Gabe Konrad writes: "The 1919 winner, van Lerberghe, showed up on the line in full racing attire but, for some reason, without a bike.
 He borrowed one from the brother-in-law of another competitor and, prior to the starting gun, threatened the pack that he was going to drop them all at their own front doors on the way to victory.
 Van Lerberghe hadn't had, and would never have, an impressive career, and all the cyclists laughed as he pulled away immediately – never to be caught.
 Just prior to entering the velodrome for the finish, van Lerberghe stopped off at a pub to take in a few beers.
 His manager, worrying that he would miss a chance at victory, had to track him down and get him back on the bike.
 After he had crossed the line and done his lap of honour, van Lerberghe stood in front of the crowd and, in all seriousness, told them 'to go home; I'm half a day ahead of the field.'"